 - Take showers instead of tub baths until the incision is completely healed and dry.
 Ask your doctor or midwife for specific instructions on the care of your incision.

 TYT Confinement Herbal Bath is suitable for women to use during confinement after childbirth.
 It can help improve blood circulations, removing body “winds”, improve metabolism and strengthen the body.
-It can also relieve mild swelling and ease pain.
-Click in for details.
+It can also relieve mild swelling and ease the pain.